Azazzele/Azazzele/README.md

 # 💫 About Me:
 Data Analyst with a strong interest in Data Science, Machine Learning, and Automation.
-I enjoy turning data into insights and building efficient, scalable solutions...
+I enjoy turning data into insights and building efficient, scalable solutions....